 According to this study, thyroid disorders (hyperthyroidism or hypothyroidism) may contribute to the development of type 2 diabetes because the thyroid regulates carbohydrate metabolism.
 They were able to find a strong correlation between having a thyroid disorder and also developing diabetes.

 Izabella Wentz (The Thyroid Pharmacist) goes in-depth on blood sugar imbalances and Hashimoto's as well as what to do about it here.

 Cold intolerance is more common in hypothyroidism than heat intolerance but either one can happen with a thyroid disorder.
-Since Hashimoto’s patients sometimes alternate between symptoms of hypo and hyperthyroidism, they tend to struggle with regulating body temperature.
+Since Hashimoto's patients sometimes alternate between symptoms of hyperthyroidism and hypothyroidism, they tend to struggle with regulating body temperature.
 You may find yourself having hot flashes in the middle of winter or needing to bundle up to keep warm on a nice day.

 You may notice you're suddenly getting headaches when you normally don't or getting worse headaches than usual.

 The link between thyroid disorders and headaches isn't clear but studies like this one have found that people with a history of migraines have a 41% higher risk for developing hypothyroidism and people with a history of headaches have a 21% higher chance of developing it.

 I have heard women say their headaches also get worse during their periods which makes sense since hormone fluctuations tend to influence our symptoms and their severity.